Ginger Snaps Baking Affairs

 Karissa Parrish

 These are the absolute best grinch sugar cookies!
 I used my basic sugar cookie dough that's dyed green, rolled in green sprinkles, and topped with a single red heart sprinkle to represent the grinch's heart.
-This is a perfect cookie to bake this holiday season!
+All you need is 30 minutes in order to make these fun holiday cookies!

 4.60 from 5 votes